LucaCoduriV/Notiflut-Land/README.md

    ```

 2. **Install Dependencies:**
    If the `makepkg -si` command fails due to missing dependencies, manually download and install them.
-You can usually find dependency information in the project documentation or README file.
+You can find dependency information higher in this file.

 3. **Build and Install Package:**
    If you have resolved the dependencies, run the following command to build and install the package: